vitelabs/vite-wiki/docs/api/rpc/subscribe.md

 Event supports rollback.
 When rollback occurs, `removed` field in the event content is set to true.

 :::tip To enable event subscription, you should
-* Install a minimal 1.3.2 version of 'gvite' software
+* Install a minimum 2.1.4 version of 'gvite' software
 * Add `"subscribe"` into `"PublicModules"` and set `"SubscribeEnabled":true` in node_config.json
 :::